OLED: Color filters

 In "white + color filter method", also known as WOLED, red, green, and blue emissions are obtained from the same white-light LEDs using different color filters.
 With this method, the OLED materials produce white light, which is then filtered to obtain the desired RGB colors.
 This method eliminated the need to deposit three different organic emissive materials side by side, so only one kind of OLED material per layer is used to produce white light.
 It also eliminated the uneven degradation rate of blue pixels vs. red and green pixels.
 Disadvantages of this method are low color purity and contrast.
 Also, the filters absorb most of the emitted light, requiring the background white light to be relatively strong to compensate for the drop in brightness, and thus the power consumption for such displays can be higher.

+Commercial OLED television panels using this color-by-white approach are often described as WOLED or WRGB OLED.
+WOLED refers to the use of a white OLED light source with color filters.
+In many WOLED televisions, the fourth white subpixel allows unfiltered white light to pass through and can be used to increase panel brightness.
+In early commercial OLED televisions, Samsung used an RGB subpixel OLED approach, while LG used a white-subpixel color-filter architecture.

 Color filters can also be implemented into bottom- and top-emission OLEDs.
 By adding the corresponding RGB color filters after the semi-transparent cathode, even purer wavelengths of light can be obtained.
 The use of a microcavity in top-emission OLEDs with color filters also contributes to an increase in the contrast ratio by reducing the reflection of incident ambient light.
 In a conventional panel, a circular polarizer was installed on the panel surface.
 While this was provided to prevent the reflection of ambient light, it also reduced the light output.
 By replacing this polarizing layer with color filters, the light intensity is not affected, and essentially all ambient reflected light can be cut, allowing a better contrast on the display panel.
 This potentially reduced the need for brighter pixels and can lower the power consumption.